 About Joint Supervision

-The joint supervision of dissertations aims to promote the mobility of doctoral students by developing scientific cooperation between research teams from France and Canada.
+The joint supervision of dissertations aims to promote the mobility of doctoral students by developing scientific cooperation between research teams from Canada and France.

 By completing a Ph.D. under joint supervision, you will perform your work under the guidance of a thesis director from each of the two countries concerned.
 The two thesis directors undertake to fully exercise the function of tutoring you.
 Their responsibilities are therefore exercised jointly.